Shuggatank/motel_registration/README.md

 When a registration is made for a new customer, the customer data is transferred to the customer records and the room is switched to occupied.
 As a manager you can make updates to each record as needed.
 The registration also has a few checks in place to make sure an occupied or unready room isn't rented.

+### The Approach
+I first started think form my own experience and imagining what I would like to see and what other managers would like to see in a registration application.
+I made a list of user stories on features a manager would like to have in a registration application.
+I expanded the user stories from just the manager to also include an administrator and included stories of features an administrator might want.

+Next I thought about the registration process and how it might look like, from that I came up with an initial entity relationship diagram showing how all the table would work together.
+From the initial diagram I scaled back the scope of the project to just include the core components to start with.
+These components included the manager, the registration, the customer, and the room.

+During the development of the registration application I kept referring to the user stories and the ERD to make sure I was staying on track and covering all the requirements.
+I first started with making all the models for the entities in the project, then I made a service and controller for each on and tested each endpoint to verify it was working correctly.

+After I had built out each entity with service and controller, I started on enabling Spring Boot security.
+I loaded in the necessary dependencies and started creating the classes that would be the logic of the security.
+After testing the secured endpoints and the allowed endpoints I started with enabling JWT Web Tokens.
+After adding the dependencies in pom.xml I started creating the classes required for enabling JWT Web Tokens.

+After I verified that the tokens were fully working I went back and started refining the logic for each endpoint and checking the functions and error handling.
+As I went through each method I added some functionality to some of them.
+I also started trying to implement a PATCH request, which took some research and trial-and-error process to get working correctly.

+The core functionality was complete, so I started unit testing.
+I did some research and started implementing localized testing using h2 in-memory database.
+I also came across a way to do testing using containers, so
+I got Docker set up and Postgres installed and got the testing running.
+After I verified the in-memory and container databases were working I started creating tests for the other repositories to test whether they were writing to the database and receiving back the same data.